evilhawk00/PCCU4B-PHP-Statistical-Polling-System-and-AndroidClient/README.md

-# PCCU4B-PHP-Pollng-System-and-AndroidClient
+# PCCU4B-PHP-Statistical-Pollng-System-and-AndroidClient
-A simple example for creating a web polling system and an android client.
+A simple example for creating a web Statistical system and an android client.(Can become a polling system with some modifications)